Insects: Why we can't live without them – DW – 07/29/2024

 The honey bee plays an important role in pollination.

-But whether it is coffee beans, pumpkins or cherries, the more wild bees — such as bumblebees — are involved in fertilization, the higher the crop yield.
+But whether we are talking coffee beans, pumpkins or cherries, the more wild bees — such as bumblebees — are involved in fertilization, the higher the crop yield.
 In other words: 100 honey bees plus 50 wild bees pollinate flowers much more effectively than 150 honey bees.

-However, a meta-study which summarized 39 international research papers found that between 25-50% of all flower visits are not made by bees but by other insects such as flies, beetles, ants, moths and butterflies.
-A further study by the Technical University of Munich confirmed the importance of these "non-bee pollinators".
+However, a meta-study that summarized 39 international research papers found that between 25-50% of all flower visits are made not by bees but by other insects, such as flies, beetles, ants, moths and butterflies.
+A further study by the Technical University of Munich confirmed the importance of these "non-bee pollinators."

 Wasps help against pests and maybe even cancer